-In order to access a running Nectar instance, there are four pieces of information that you need to know:
+In order to access a running Nectar instance using SSH and a terminal, there are four pieces of information that you need to know:

-If you have issues accessing your instance using the instructions on this page, please read the article on troubleshooting SSH access.
+If you have problems accessing your instance using the instructions on this page, please read the article on troubleshooting SSH access.

 Setting Up Your Virtual Machine